Sandra McCracken: Professional career

 In 2015, McCracken's Psalms album was released without a label, and it charted No. 18 on the Billboard Americana/Folk charts.
 This critically acclaimed release marked a shift in McCracken's music as she began writing songs for people to sing together.
 After releasing Psalms, McCracken toured and co-wrote significantly with the Grammy-winning Christian duo All Sons & Daughters.

 In 2016, she released God's Highway and it placed No. 49 in the Billboard Heatseekers Chart upon release.
 It went on to reach No. 20 on the Billboard Americana/Folk charts.

 In 2017 she began writing a column on spirituality and creativity for Christianity Today.
 The same year, McCracken published the Steadfast podcast.
 In 2020, McCracken released Patient Kingdom.
 The following year, she published the second season of the Steadfast podcast, with the theme of patience.

 In 2022, McCracken released two solo albums, Carry Each Other and Light in the Canyon.
 Carry Each Other (February) is an album of covers, including One by U2, Everybody Hurts by R.E.M., and others.
 Light in the Canyon (July) contains many songs she has released on previous albums, with a jazz twist.

 Later in the year, she released an EP, titled November Songs, with a band project called Shadowlands.
 Shadowlands is composed of Luke Laird, Brett Taylor, and Sandra McCracken.
 The songs of the EP were written in the November of 2021, and released in September of 2022.

 McCracken lists her musical influences as Joni Mitchell, Emmylou Harris, Bob Dylan, Tom Petty and Johnny Cash.
 Her songs have been recorded by All Sons & Daughters, Audrey Assad, Bifrost Arts, Caedmon's Call and others, and her music has been featured on ABC's Grey's Anatomy.

 Personal life

 On April 17, 2014, McCracken and her then-husband, fellow singer-songwriter Derek Webb, announced that their marriage was coming to an end after thirteen years due to Webb's extramarital affair.
-McCracken married Tim Nicholson, director of music at Covenant Presbyterian Church, in 2018.
+McCracken married Tim Nicholson, a church musician, in 2018.